EC-Council Web Application Hacking Security Certification (WAHS)

 What is Web Application Hacking Security (WAHS)?

-This WAHS Certification comes from the House of EC-Council, which is a tech supergiant in the modern world, facilitating the world with many vendor-neutral cybersecurity programs and certifications.
+As we can generally understand this WAHS Certification comes from the House of EC-Council, which is a tech supergiant in the modern world, facilitating the world with many vendor-neutral cybersecurity programs and certifications.
 Hence, it is pretty sure that if a person completes this world-class training in Web Application Hacking Security from its accredited training partner – Craw Security, the same will not face difficulty in finding a maiden job at much sense.

 Instead, there are many chances that the same would get placed before one gets a hand on the certificate from the EC-Council for the same course.
 Subsequently, as mentioned on the official website of the EC-Council, Penetration testers’ salaries range from $57,000 to $134,000, depending on the IT security analyst’s experience level.